Colossians

 Colossians 1:11 & 12

-being strengthened with all power according to his glorious might so that you may have great endurance and patience, and joyfully giving thanks to the father, who has qualified you to share in the inheritance of the saints in the kingdom of light.
+We pray that you will be continually strengthened with all the power that comes from his glorious might; so that you will be able to persevere and be patient in any situation, joyfully giving thanks to the Father for having made you fit to share in the inheritance of his people in the light.

 Even our ability to walk in the ways of God does not come from ourselves but is a gift from God.
 It is only by His power that we have the strength to continue to walk this road.
 Even in trials, we can be glad and give thanks for the fact that we are His children and a part of the kingdom of light.